HTTP API

 -

-An HTTP error response (e.g., 400 Bad Request) is returned with a JSON body describing the error.
+If an error occurs before a redirect would occur and the request accepts JSON, an HTTP error response (e.g., 400 Bad Request) is returned with a JSON body.

 -